Spring Term Schedule

 |

 Come learn the language of the Hebrew Bible and of sleepless Tel Aviv nights!
-One of the oldest languages in the world, for several centuries Hebrew was used only as a literary tool until it was revived as a national Jewish language in the late 19th century.
+One of the oldest languages in the world, for several centuries Hebrew was used only as a literary tool until it was revived as a national Jewish language starting in the late 19th century.
 Today, Hebrew is the official language of Israel and is studied and spoken by Jews and non-Jews all around the world.
 Used in everyday life, songs, films, and on the Internet, Hebrew has never been so young!
 This course is the direct continuation of HBRW 101 that is taught in the Fall.
 Emphasis is on further developing reading, writing, comprehension, and speaking skills, with a focus on cultural orientation and the practical use of Hebrew in meaningful everyday situations.
-During the semester, students will expand the basic language skills acquired in HEB 101, enhance their understanding of Hebrew grammar constructions (particularly, verbs in the present tense and past tense, use of direct object and prepositional verbs, common syntactical constructions), and increase their vocabulary.
+During the semester, students will expand the basic language skills acquired in HBRW 101, enhance their understanding of Hebrew grammar constructions (in particular, verbs in the present and past tense, use of direct object and prepositional verbs, common syntactical constructions), and increase their vocabulary.
 The course will cover the textbook Hebrew from Scratch vol. 1 from Lesson 3 through Lesson 17, and will be supplemented by additional written, audio, and video materials in Hebrew.

 |